John L. Gardner (brigadier general): Mexican–American War

-During the Mexican–American War, Gardner served under Major General Winfield Scott.
-He was promoted to major in 1845 and commanded the 4th Artillery Regiment from 1846 to 1848.
-He was stationed at Fort Polk in Texas between July 29, 1846, and January 31, 1847.
-He fought at the Battle of Cerro Gordo on April 18, 1847, and was brevetted as a lieutenant colonel "for Gallant and Meritorious Conduct".
-He served in the Battle of Contreras on August 20, 1847, and was brevetted as a Colonel for his role on August 20, 1847, also "for Gallant and Meritorious Conduct".
-At the Battle of Cerro Gordon he commanded a company of the 7th Infantry, many of whom were killed or wounded during combat.
+During the Mexican–American War, Gardner was a major in the 4th U.S. Artillery and was originally stationed at Fort Polk, Texas between July 29, 1846, and January 31, 1847.
+He fought at the Battle of Cerro Gordo on April 18, 1847, and received a brevet promotion to lieutenant colonel for gallantry and meritorious conduct.
+He received another brevet promotion to colonel for his gallantry at the Battle of Contreras on August 20, 1847.
+At the Battle of Cerro Gordo he commanded a company of the 7th U.S. Infantry, many of whom were killed or wounded during combat.
 He was later praised by his commanders, including Scott in his report of April 23, 1847, for his signal services.

-During the occupation of northern Mexico there were various mining operations in place.
-To prevent the fraudulent shipment of bullion to the Mexican or to other foreign governments Scott had it sent to the nearest assay office administrated through a system of permits from the local American commanders.
-In January 1848, Gardner oversaw these operations and enforced the collection of taxes on bullion as Superintendent of Assessment for the Federal District.
+In January 1848, during the occupation of northern Mexico, Gardner oversaw the shipment of bullion and enforced the collection of taxes on bullion as Superintendent of Assessment for the Federal District.